-Before training in garden design I worked as a Communications Manager in the charity sector.
+Before training in garden design I worked as a Marketing & Communications Manager in the Third Sector.
 This experience in engaging closely with clients on creative assignments and managing complex projects underpins my training as a garden designer.

 I was one of 12 winners selected to construct my design for the Growing Generations competition at RHS Chelsea Flower Show in May 2021.
 Although the build was later cancelled due to COVID, I was invited to a workshop and a prize-giving event at the rescheduled September show.
 The competition brief was ‘What garden design means to me’.
 My design celebrates the cross-disciplinary nature of garden design by highlighting the role of gardens in medicine, art and conservation.